Tate St Ives: History

 In 1980, Tate group started to manage the Barbara Hepworth Museum and Sculpture Garden, dedicated to the life and work of the renowned St Ives artist.
 The group decided to open a museum in the town, to showcase local artists, especially those already held in their collection.

 In 1988, the group purchased a former gasworks and commissioned architects Eldred Evans and David Shalev, to design a building for the gallery in a similar style to the gas works.
 The building began in 1991, funded by the European Regional Development Fund, the Henry Moore Foundation and donations from the public.
 It included a rotunda at the centre of the gallery, looking over Porthmeor Beach and was completed in 1993.
 The gallery opened in June 1993, the second of the Tate's regional galleries after Tate Liverpool, receiving more than 120,000 visitors before the end of the year.

 In 1999, to celebrate the solar eclipse (as St Ives was predicted to be the first British town to witness the event), Tate St Ives held an exhibition called As Dark as Light, exhibiting work from Garry Fabian Miller, Gia Edzveradze and Yuko Shiraishi alongside art from local schoolchildren.

-In January 2015, the Tate St Ives received £3.9 million to build an extension to the existing gallery, with the intention of doubling the available space in order to accommodate tourists throughout the year.
-The contract was awarded to BAM Construct UK, who would be adding a 1200 m2 extension, with the original architect's involvement.
-The Tate St Ives was closed in October 2015 for these works and remained closed until October 2017.
+In 2012, Tate St Ives ran a competition for a design team to build a major extension, which was won by Jamie Fobert Architects.
+In January 2015, the Tate St Ives received £3.9 million to contribute towards the new extension, with the intention of doubling the available space in order to accommodate tourists throughout the year, without having to close between exhibitions.
+The building contract was awarded to BAM Construct UK, who would be adding a 1200 m2 extension designed by Jamie Fobert, with the original architect's involvement in works to the existing building.
+The Tate St Ives was closed in October 2015 for these works and remained closed for two years.

+Tate St Ives reopened in October 2017, with the inaugural exhibition in the new 500m2 gallery a solo show by contemporary sculptor Rebecca Warren, 'All that heaven allows'.

 In July 2018, Tate St. Ives won the Art Fund Museum of the Year Prize, beating the other shortlisted museums (the Brooklands Museum, the Ferens Art Gallery, Glasgow Women's Library and the Postal Museum, London) to the £100,000 prize.
 Later that month, the Royal Institute of British Architects announced that the new Tate building had reached the shortlist for the 2018 Stirling Prize.
 It was beaten by the Bloomberg Building in London, by Foster + Partners.
+In 2019, Tate St Ives won a Civic Trust Award.